casper-ecosystem/cep-78-enhanced-nft/tutorials/token-ownership-tutorial.md

 The sample response includes only one "parsed" value equal to "true", meaning that one page was allocated at index 0 to track tokens owned by the account specified.
 In other words, the account with hash "e861226c153eefc0ca48bf29c76bc305235151aebde76257bf9bbacb4fa041f7" owns tokens tracked in the "page_0" dictionary.
 To understand the page structure further, review how the contract manages storage and token ownership [here](../README.md#the-cep-78-page-system).

-Since the NFT contract allocated the "page_0" dictionary to track tokens for this account, we expect to see a NamedKey called "page_0".
-Using the URef of the "page_0" dictionary and the account hash, we can get the token IDs that the account owns.
+Since the NFT contract allocated the "page_0" dictionary to track tokens for this account, expect to see a NamedKey called "page_0".
+Using the URef of the "page_0" dictionary and the account hash, retrieve the token IDs that the account owns.

 <div align="center">
 <img src="../assets/page-0-dictionary.png" alt="The page_0 Dictionary" width="500"/>